 - Add the milk mixture and egg to the dry ingredients, and mix on low for 2-3 minutes.
 Increase the speed of the mixer to medium, and mix for a further 5 minutes.
 Add the butter a little at a time, waiting until it is incorporated until adding the next piece.
 Mix for a further 7-10 minutes, until the dough is smooth and soft.

-- Cover the bowl with plastic wrap and place in the fridge for at least 2 hours and up to overnight, until doubled in size.
+- Shape the dough into a ball and place into a bowl.
+Cover the bowl with plastic wrap and place in the fridge for at least 2 hours and up to overnight, until doubled in size.
 Alternatively you can place it in a warm spot until doubled in size, 45 minutes to an hour.

 - Melt the butter in a large skillet over medium heat.
 Add the apples, sugar, cinnamon, and salt, and cook, stirring often, until the apples are tender, 3-5 minutes.